Beyond Anthropocene?

 Vaclav Smil is one of the world’s leading thinkers on energy, society and nature.
 He has just published a volume on growth across many scales and domains (“Growth: From Microorganisms to Megacities”).
 As always, he presents an amazing richness of facts, often extremely enlightening.
 For example, he definitively shows that all thinking about ‘decoupling’ or …

-Money and the technosphere
+Does the technosphere exist?